terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

  .. note:: **Implementation of Repository**

-   The implementation method of (5) & (6)  are different by the O/R Mapper to be used.
+   The implementation method of (5) & (6) are different depending on the O/R Mapper to be used.

-   * When using the MyBatis3, implementation are necessary at the Java(Service) and SQL mapping file.
+   * When using MyBatis3, implementation of Java (Service) and SQL mapping file is necessary.
-   * When using Spring Data JPA, implementation are unnecessary because above processes carried out automatically by the Spring Data JPA functionality.
+   * When using Spring Data JPA, implementation is not necessary because it is carried out automatically through the use of Spring Data JPA functionality.

    For implementation example refer to: